Last updated: Oct-31-2023

 For example, uploading a local image file named 'my_image.jpg':

 The file to upload can be specified as a local path, a remote HTTP or HTTPS URL, a whitelisted storage bucket (S3 or Google Storage) URL, a Base64 data URI, or an FTP URL.
-For details, see File source options.
+For details and code examples of uploading using each of these data source types, see Required upload parameters.

 You upload videos in exactly the same way as images.